Why should you backup programs before reinstalling Windows 10/8/7?

 Only a few clicks, you can backup programs and files before reinstalling Windows.
 Then you can rest assured to reinstall the system just as you like.

-To make a summary, there are two ways to backup programs and files before reinstalling Windows.
-If you want to have a better experience to backup and restore, AOMEI Backupper is recommended.
+To make a summary, there are three ways to backup programs and files before reinstalling Windows.
+If you want to have a better experience to backup and restore, the last two ways are recommended.